Skip to content

 From Jungfraujoch to Lötschental: a long, impressive ski tour with views of the imposing glacier landscape.

-From Jungfraujoch over the Jungfraufirn to Konkordiaplatz, ascent to Lötschenlücke, then a spectacular descent into Lötschental.
-You experience 450 meters of ascent and 2,350 meters of descent, magnificent glacier landscapes, and one of the most famous day ski tours in the Swiss high mountains.
-A day full of movement, vastness, and impressive nature.
+From Jungfraujoch we ski down the Jungfraufirn Glacier to Konkordiaplatz, hike up to Lötschenlücke, then a spectacular descent into Lötschental.
+You experience 450 meters of ascent and 2,350 meters of descent, magnificent glacier landscapes, and one of the most famous day ski tours on a glacier in the Swiss high mountains.
+A day full of movement, vast landscapes, and impressive nature.

 Itinerary